bbiswal333/bulletinboard/Security/Exercise_22_DeployApplicationRouter.md

 - The client credentials string also contains the URL of the UAA service.
 The approuter uses this information to redirect unauthenticated calls to the UAA service.
 - The value of `"identityzone"` (e.g. d012345trial) matches the value of `subdomain` of the subaccount and represents the name of the **tenant**.

-## Step 6: Access your application via the approuter
+## Step 6: Access Your Application Via the Approuter
 Observe how the authentication works:
 - Get the url of the approuter via `cf apps`.
 - Then enter the approuter URL e.g. `https://d012345trial-approuter-d012345.cfapps.sap.hana.ondemand.com` in the browser.
 This should redirect you to the XS-UAA Logon Screen.
 Please note that **d012345trial** is a placeholder for the **tenant id** which has a 1-1 relationship to the **Identity Zone `d012345trial`** which is configured for CF Org `D012345trial_trial` and is under our control.
 Note furthermore that you've configured your approuter on how to derive the tenant from the URL according to the `TENANT_HOST_PATTERN` that you've provided as part of the `manifest.yml`.